| What

 we have family, friends and or siblings at the birth?

-It's up to you whom you choose to have attend your
+It's always up to you whom you choose to have attend your

 birth.
 During prenatals and over the course of your

-pregnancy, we can discuss your concerns and hopes
+pregnancy, your midwife should discuss your concerns and hopes

 regarding your birth, the atmosphere, and what is